-What is the relationship between adherence to dietary guidelines/recommendations or specific dietary patterns (assessed using methods other than index/score, cluster or factor, or reduced rank regression analyses) and body weight status?
+What is the relationship between adherence to dietary guidelines and recommendations or specific dietary patterns (assessed using methods other than index or score, cluster or factor, or reduced rank regression analyses) and body weight status?

-Literature searches were conducted using PubMed, Embase, Navigator (BIOSIS, CAB Abstracts, and Food Science and Technology Abstracts), and Cochrane databases to identify studies that evaluated the association between dietary patterns defined using methods other than index factor or cluster analysis and body weight status.
-Studies that met the following criteria were included in the review: conducted in subjects aged 2 to 18 years; randomized controlled trials, non-randomized controlled trials, or quasi-experimental studies; subjects from countries with high or very high human development (based on the 2011 Human Development Index); subjects who were healthy or at elevated chronic disease risk; published in English in a peer-reviewed journal.
-The date range was unlimited.
+Literature searches were conducted using PubMed, Embase, Navigator (BIOSIS, CAB Abstracts and Food Science and Technology Abstracts) and Cochrane databases to identify studies that evaluated the association between dietary patterns defined using methods other than index factor or cluster analysis and body weight status.
+Studies that met the following criteria were included in the review:

 The ability to draw strong conclusions was limited due to the following issues:

-- Five of the seven studies included in this review assessed dietary intake using food frequency questionnaires.
+- Five of the seven studies included in this review assessed dietary intake using food frequency questionnaires (FFQ).
 Additionally, one study assessed dietary patterns by using a simple series of questions.
 These dietary assessment methodologies have measurement error and also prevent sufficient quantification of dietary intake.

-- The studies did not consistently consider or report calorie intake and/or energy expenditure, which are important to consider when examining body weight status.
+- The studies did not consistently consider or report calorie intake or energy expenditure, which are important to consider when examining body weight status.